Pet-projects/real-angular-rooms/README.md

 #Running the tests

 With both API and webClient running go to the e2e folder (/e2e).
-Now run the following commands:
+Now run the following command:

 ```shell
 npm test
 ```

-PS: If you are using windows you'll have to edit the protractor configuration (/test/protractorConfiguration) to stop using phantom instead of Chrome for testing.
-It is very simple, just exclude the following lines:
+<b>PS:</b> If you are using <b>Windows</b> you'll have to edit the protractor configuration (/test/protractorConfiguration) to stop using phantom.
+The dafault is Chrome so you just need exclude the following lines:

 ```js
 seleniumAddress: 'http://localhost:9000',